webix-hub/angular2-demo/README.md

 ```

-Here, parent component subscribes to the onRowSelect event and shows the selected record info, when it is available.
+Here the parent component subscribes to the `onRowSelect` event and shows the selected record info when it is available.

-A similar approach can be used to map any other event through a @Output properties.
+A similar approach can be used to map any other event through `@Output` properties.

 ### Webix layouts

+There are two ways of using Webix layouts with Angular 2.
-The recommended approach is to host all webix layout based components in a single angular component
+The recommended approach is to host all Webix layout-based components in a single Angular component:

 ```js
 export class MyLayoutComponent implements OnDestroy, OnInit {